 In addition to the suntan lotion, a lip balm is essential.
 Between the wind and cold, lips can easily become chapped and sore.
 Keep them well moisturised in advance of going out to protect them.

 If like me, you are not 100% ski fit you might find that after your first day you wake up with some achy muscles.
 Having a muscle rub or a nice bottle of muscle bath soak is, for me, an essential in the suitcase.
 Nothing nicer than a pre-emptive bubble bath after each day on the slopes.

 As well as minding the muscles other injuries can happen while skiing.
-Inevitably there may be a few bumps and bruises so making sure to pack some pain relief and plasters are always helpful, though most ski resorts are exceptionally well prepared for any injury that might happen with well-stocked pharmacies, good clinics, excellent mountain rescue, and air ambulances always on stand-by.
+Inevitably there may be a few bumps and bruises so making sure to pack some pain relief and plasters are always helpful, though most ski resorts are exceptionally well prepared for any injury (get helpful hints here) that might happen with well-stocked pharmacies, good clinics, excellent mountain rescue, knowledge about lawyers working on Portland compensation for a car accident injuries, and air ambulances always on stand-by.
 Fingers crossed they are never needed!

 Cozy Regular Clothes

 If you have been on a ski holiday you quickly learn that when it comes to getting dressed to go out fashion is not high on the list of priorities.
 Casual is the order of the day.
 A cozy tracksuit or casual jeans with a nice warm jumper is perfect.
 Leave the dresses and high heels at home.
 Remember you will spend most of the day in your salopettes and base layers so the number of regular clothes you will need is minimal.
 I also make sure to pack cozy pajamas and a pair of slippers – nothing nicer than getting your pajamas after a nice bath after a long day on the slopes.